Perception-Aware Policy Optimization for Multimodal Reasoning: Experiments

-All evaluation metric are based on exact match against ground truth answer.
-We report average accurarcy @ 8 for all benchmarks with a inference temperature of 1.0.
-We omit datasets or instances with free-form answers that require LLM-as-a-judge evaluation.

 \paragraph{Analysis on Vision Dependency.} As also discussed in \citep{AI4Math-MathVerse, yue2024mmmu-pro}, we observe that not all mainstream multimodal benchmarks are guaranteed to have visually dependent problems.
 That is, some reasoning tasks may rely heavily on textual content and do not require the visual content for deriving the answer.
 For example, Figure~\ref{fig:vision_dependency} exhibits VQA problems of different vision-dependency levels, highlighting the varying degrees of reliance on visual information in multimodal question answering.
-To this end, we conduct a manual screening of the included benchmarks and identify the following two categories: \begin{itemize} \item \textbf{Vision-Dependent Multimodal Reasoning:} Benchmarks in which instances explicitly require proper interpretation of the visual input.
-Specifically, the Vision-Dependent subset includes SuperClevr Counting; LogicVista; the vision-centric subsets in MathVerse, which we refer to as MathVerse$_V$; and MMMU-pro, which is constructed following this philosophy. \item \textbf{General Multimodal Reasoning:} All other benchmarks where instances may place weaker requirements on attending to the visual input when answering the question. \end{itemize} More details on this analysis are presented in \textbf{Appendix~\ref{Appendix: Vision-Dependent Reasoning}}.
-We report scores for both categories and provide additional insights into the impact of \ours.
+To this end, we conduct a manual screening of the included benchmarks and identify the following two categories: \textbf{(1) Vision-Dependent Multimodal Reasoning:} Benchmarks in which instances explicitly require proper interpretation of the visual input; \textbf{(2) General Multimodal Reasoning:} Benchmarks where instances may place weaker requirements on attending to the visual input when answering the question.
+More details are presented in {Appendix~\ref{Appendix: Vision-Dependent Reasoning}}.